 Fantasy books have the ability to transport us to other worlds.
 Historical fantasy books recreate a time in the past, putting an enchanting twist on it.
-From an epic set in 13th century Japan to a saga about dragons in the Napoleonic wars, these eight historical fantasy books are sure to delight and fascinate readers.
+From an epic set in 13th-century Japan to a saga about dragons in the Napoleonic wars, these 11 historical fantasy books are sure to delight and fascinate readers.

 Spirit of the Ronin

-The third and final installment in the Ronin Trilogy, which also includes Heart of the Ronin and Sword of the Ronin, once again follows Ken’ishi in thirteenth-century Japan.
+The third and final installment in the Ronin Trilogy, which also includes Heart of the Ronin and Sword of the Ronin, once again follows Ken’ishi in 13th-century Japan.
 Ken’ishi is finally working with a powerful samurai lord…but things become complicated when he learns his new master is married to the only woman he’s ever loved.